 Tel.: (+43-1) 4277-50455

-Contents: This lecture course started in a classical way (with blackboard talks), however, from March 16 on, students have been asked to do home learning.
+Contents: This lecture course will be given in a classical way (with blackboard talks).
 The general aim is to focus deeply on basic topics in Combinatorics which were not (or so far insufficiently) treated in the lecture course "Discrete Mathematics".
 In particular, the following topics are to be covered:

 Literature: Lecture Notes Combinatorics (in English) by Markus Fulmek, 2018.

-Examination topics: Only pages 1-84 of the lecture notes are relevant for the oral exam.
-Individual appointments for the exam can be made until the end of March, 2021.
+Examination topics: All the covered topics are a priori relevant for the oral exam.
+Individual appointments for the exam can be made until the end of March, 2023.

 The homework exercises are available here online (in PDF format): Exercises 1-58

-Participants for the introductory seminar were asked to register in person
+Participants for the lecuture course and the introductory seminar

-No exercises were to be prepared for March 5, but sample problems (on Lagrange inversion) were discussed.
+No exercises are to be prepared for March 7, but sample problems will be presented and discussed which include some applications of Lagrange inversion.